Teen Volunteers at the Library

 - A commitment of at least 2 hours per week or 36 hours per school semester.
 Students may only work a maximum of 4 hours per day when working special events.

 - Dependability.
 Please be punctual for your scheduled shift and call the library at 512-858-7825 if you are unable to work.
 Teens that are absent and have not notified the library will be noted as "absent without notification" on the volunteer schedule.
-More than 3 "absent without notification" will result in losing eligibility to volunteer.
+More than 3 "absent without notification" will result in losing eligibility to volunteer that semester.

 - Eligibility and extra-curricular activities.
 Volunteers participating in extracurricular activities must work at minimum of 2 out of 4 scheduled Saturdays during a month to remain active on the Saturday shift.
 Shifts can be made up by working a different shift day or doubling a Saturday shift.
 Staff must be notified of these schedule changes.